Quiz settings detailed information

 Appearance

 This option allows you to customise the appearance of the quiz and the number of decimal places used for the grade.
 This option is best left as the default.
-Please note that the appearance of grades will have no effect on the grade book and following settings are cosmetics and will mostly influence what students view while/after quiz.
+Please note that the appearance of grades will have no effect on the gradebook.
+The following settings will mostly only influence the student view during and after the quiz.

 Show the user's picture

-- No picture - user picture will not be show
+• No image - user picture will not be shown

 Decimal places in grades

-This option is solely used to display grades and not to display or mark responses.
+This option is solely used to display grades and not to display mark responses.

 This setting specifies the number of digits shown after the decimal point when displaying the grades for individual questions.